 5. Sailing Alone Around the World by Joshua Slocum

 This book screams adventure.
 Sports Illustrated made this observation about the book: “One of the most readable books in the whole library of adventure”.
 Slocum performed the extraordinary feat of sailing the planet alone in a 34 foot boat in 1895, and gave new understanding to the discipline of sailing.
 If you consider yourself a part of the sailing tribe, you must read this book.

-The Vendee Global race.
-High tech carbon based speed boats used to solo race across the Southern Ocean.
+The Vendee Globe race.
+High tech carbon-based speed boats were used to solo race across the Southern Ocean.
 This race takes sailing insanity to another level.
-This is an amazingly well written story with vivid descriptions of the challenges and dangers involved in the race.
+This is an amazingly well-written story with vivid descriptions of the challenges and dangers involved in the race.

 Tania’s dad gave her a choice.
 She could either go to school or go around the world in a sailboat.
 She chose the boat, knowing next to nothing about sailing.
 This is a thrilling story with great adventure in its pages, with a little romance baked into it.